 If you’re looking for things to do in Belize City, one of the most beautiful attractions you can visit is the nearby island of Goff’s Caye.
-Managed by Belize Coastal Zone Management Authority and Institute (CZMAI), Goff’s Caye has been a part of the Belizean heritage for many years and is also registered as an archaeological site because of its history as a colonial settlement area.
+Managed by Belize Coastal Zone Management Authority and Institute (CZMAI), Goff’s Caye has been a part of the Belizean heritage for many years.
+Not to mention, it is also registered as an archaeological site because of its history as a colonial settlement area.

 Located 12 nautical miles east of Belize City in the central region of the Belize Barrier Reef Reserve System, the island is one of the major marine destinations for cruise ships and local visitors alike.
-This is because it is easily accessible and offers a unique mixture of sun, sand and healthy reefs, embodying the true essence of Belize and a tropical adventure.
+Besides being easily accessible, the island offers a unique mixture of sun, sand and healthy reefs; embodying the true essence of Belize and a tropical adventure.

 SUSTAINING THIS LITTLE JEWEL FOR GENERATIONS TO COME!